Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 “Hitori, dear?” calls his grandmother.
 “Have your parents arrived?
 I’ll be there as soon as I finish plating everything.”

-They merge into the rhythmic tick of a train gliding over its tracks.
+All the sounds merge into the rhythmic tick of a train gliding over its tracks.
 The train Hitori was on.

 He still can’t remember how he got here again.